zaoyang/30-days-of-web-development/day-08/day-08.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 08 - Playing with Elements and Tags - HTML
+# Day 08 - Playing with Elements and Tags

 We should now be comfortable understanding the basic syntax of HTML.
 Today we'll start using what we learned yesterday to change the look of a web page.